radancyco/tb-ajd-template/README.md

 ## What's new
 A new version of the AJD has been created.
-This version was created with the goal of making the HTML and SCSS more modular.
-Decoupling the JS is still on our road map but as of right now we are rolling out the HTML and SCSS changes.
+The new version was created with the goal of making the HTML and SCSS more modular.
+Decoupling the JS is still on our roadmap but as of right now we are rolling out the HTML and SCSS changes.

 ## Which AJD should I use